alegrigoriev/hg2git/README.md

 `--retab-only`
 - Do not analyze the input files as C/C++, only re-tab their indents.

+`--indent-case`
+- add one more level of indentation to `case` lines in `switch` blocks.
+Generally accepted formatting style puts `case` lines at the same level as opening `switch` line.
+Use this option if you want your code formatted with `case` lines at one more indentation level.

 Reformatting indents in files in Mercurial repository
 -------------------------------